telerik/kendo-ui-core/docs/controls/data-management/spreadsheet/overview.md

 ## Getting Started

-### Initialize the Spreadsheet
+### Initializing the Spreadsheet

-Instantiate the Spreadsheet widget by using an empty `<div>` element, as demonstrated in the example below.
+To instantiate the Spreadsheet, use an empty `<div>` element, as demonstrated in the following example.

 ###### Example